twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files-and-directories/chezmoiexternal-format.md

 integer field `stripComponents` will remove leading path components from the members of archive.
 The optional string field `format` sets the archive format.
-The supported archive formats are `tar`, `tar.gz`, `tgz`, `tar.bz2`, `tbz2`, `xz`, and `zip`.
+The supported archive formats are `tar`, `tar.gz`, `tgz`, `tar.bz2`, `tbz2`, `xz`, `.tar.zst`, and `zip`.
 If `format` is not specified then chezmoi will guess the format using firstly the path of the URL and secondly its contents.

 The optional `include` and `exclude` fields are lists of patterns specify which archive members to include or exclude respectively.
 Patterns match paths in the